Select therapeutic use:

-Osteoarthritis, rheumatoid arthritis, ankylosing spondylitis: to improve symptoms and reduce risk of gastric ulcers in patients at risk of developing NSAID-associated gastric ulcers.
+Osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, juvenile idiopathic arthritis (JIA): to relieve signs/symptoms and reduce risk of developing naproxen-associated gastric ulcers.

 NSAID + proton pump inhibitor.